WESTON AQUEDUCT TRAIL:

 Note; Left leads to the Wayland HS parking area.

 Travel up a long hill to reach another stone & granite Aqueduct Gate House.
-Here the trail is level but full of tree roots as you pass through a Pine tree forest.
+Here the trail is level, but full of tree roots, as you pass through a Pine tree forest.
+The trail turns North, at 3.5 miles.
 Return to Route 126 (Old Connecticut Path) after 4 miles.
 Here the trail detours off the Aqueduct.
 A paved trail heads right alongside the road.
-Crosswalks at the intersection and the paved trail continues north alongside Routes 27 & 126 before rejoining the Weston Aqueduct Trail at 4.2 miles heading east.
-This section is also very rooty.
-Cross Pine Brook road followed by Old Connecticut Path (Caution no crosswalk) where you'll find another Informational sign.
+Crosswalks at the intersection and the paved trail continues North, alongside Routes 27 & 126 before rejoining the Weston Aqueduct Trail at 4.2 miles on your right.
+This next section is also very rooty, as it travels Northeast.
+Cross Pine Brook Rd, where the trail turns East, before crossing Old Connecticut Path, where you'll find another Informational sign.
 This section is root free.
-Cross Buckskin Dr in Weston where you'll find another Informational sign..
-The trail then travels a short distance before ending at a hill after 6.1 miles where the Weston Aqueduct travels via tunnel.
-The final section begins at the Weston Reservoir in Weston.
+Cross Buckskin Dr to Weston, where you'll find another Informational sign..
+The trail then travels a short distance before ending at a hill after 6.1 miles, where the Weston Aqueduct continues via a tunnel.
+The final section starts from the Weston Reservoir, East in Weston.

-From the Weston Aqueduct Trail a narrow dirt trail travels south alongside the Sudbury River quickly bringing you to the Little Farms Road parking lot.
-Map board.
-Here the narrow dirt, rock and tree roots Carol Getchell Trail travels south alongside the river.
-You pass through a metal fence to a wide grassy area (Hultman Aqueduct crosses here, but no bridge over the river) before returning to the dirt trail.
+From the intersection of the Weston Aqueduct Trail in Framingham [Northern End]; A narrow dirt trail travels South, alongside the Sudbury River, quickly bringing you to the Little Farms Road parking lot.
+Map Board.
+Here the narrow dirt, rock and tree roots Carol Getchell Trail travels South, alongside the river.
+You pass through a metal fence to a wide grassy area (Hultman Aqueduct crosses here) before returning to the dirt trail.
 Pass by some stairs on your right that lead up to Stapleton School.
-This last section contains boardwalk through the floodplain before bringing you out to Sudbury landing after 0.8 miles.
+This last section contains boardwalk through the floodplain before bringing you out to Sudbury Landing in Saxonville after 0.8 miles.
 To your left is the old Danforth Street Bridge (now a pedestrian bridge).

-Note; To connect on-road to the Cochituate Rail Trail head left out to Danforth St and turn right.
+Note; To connect on-road to the Cochituate Rail Trail head left, South, out to Danforth St and turn right.
 Take your first left down Danforth Ct and come to a gate.
-Head past the gate through Saxonville Village and come to Costanza Park where the road turns right out to Concord St. Head left on-road (sidewalk available) crossing over the Sudbury River.
+Head past the gate through Saxonville Village and come to Costanza Park, where the road turns right, out to Concord St. Head left, on-road (sidewalk available) crossing over the Sudbury River.
 Come to School St on your left and the start of the Cochituate Rail Trail after 1.4 miles.

 HH